 Matthew Dawson, Ph.D.

-Dr. Dawson is a widely recognized and respected industry expert in the energy and technology fields.
-He received his Ph.D. in Mechanical Engineering from the Massachusetts Institute of Technology at the age of twenty-four (graduating at the top of his class with a 5.0 GPA).
-He currently holds more than seventy (70) patents and patent applications in the energy field.
-He has held leadership & technology roles in several Fortune 100 companies and founded multiple companies, one of which went on to receive world-renowned accolades.
+Dr. Dawson’s track record of developing and commercializing industry-shaping technologies is widely recognized.
+As a respected expert in the energy industry, he has held leadership & technology roles in several Fortune 100 companies.
+He’s also founded multiple companies, one of which went on to receive two world-renowned accolades.
+He received his Ph.D. in Mechanical Engineering from the Massachusetts Institute of Technology and currently holds more than seventy (70) patents and patent applications in the energy field.
 He’s a seasoned executive, experienced director, savvy venture capitalist, and technology leader.

 Nicholas Farandos, Ph.D.

-Dr. Farandos is one of the world’s experts in cutting-edge manufacturing methods for oxide-ion cells.
-He received his MEng in Chemical Engineering from University of Cambridge and went on to receive his Ph.D. from Imperial College.
+Dr. Farandos Received his MEng in Chemical Engineering from University of Cambridge and went on to receive his Ph.D. from Imperial College.
 He has a proven track record as a technology specialist who has developed innovative breakthroughs that have pushed the industry to the next level.
-With over twenty (20) patent applications in the field of electrochemistry, he is leading the technology development at Utility Global as the Chief Technology Officer.
+With over twenty (20) patent applications in the field of electrochemistry, he is the lead electrochemical specialist in Utility Global.

 Chris Matson, M.Eng.